hoytech/quadrable/README.md

     $ quadb del key

-If we run `status` again, we can see the root has changed back the all-zeros value, signifying an empty database:
+If we run `status` again, we can see the root has changed back to the all-zeros value, signifying an empty tree:

     $ quadb status
     Head: master